 Order of play

 Whenever you play a card, all players have the opportunity to respond.
 Once that's done, you can continue.
-For example, you must give others the chance to respond if you play Gib Kcir into your pool.
-If no one does so, you may activate her power and send another card to the Abyss.

 The player who activates an already-in-play card gets priority over other players on his turn.
 No one should be surprised at the card's activation since it has already been in play.
 The acting player gets to resolve his card first if there is any question regarding who played the card first.